jjdelorme/StudentLoaderService/README.md

 ```

 ## SMB File Share
-The service connects to a network Windows SMB share to monitor for new files created that it should process.
-This demonstrates using SMB on a GKE with Windows Nodes using the [FlexVolume](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-storage/flexvolume.md).
+The service connects to a network Windows SMB share to monitor new files that it should process.
+This demonstrates using SMB files on GKE Windows Nodes using the [FlexVolume](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-storage/flexvolume.md).

-The FlexVolume is deployed as a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) in order to copy the driver to every node in the cluster.
+The FlexVolume is deployed as a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) in order to copy the driver to every Windows node in the cluster.
 This is setup in ```deploy\smb-flex-driver-setup.yaml```.

-The StudentLoader service deployment creates a volume with the following command:
+The StudentLoader service deployment creates a volume with the following yaml in ```cymbalfile-deploy.yaml```:

 ```yaml
       volumes: